opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_QQU5x7QDEmOBj95hOiAaAw.webp)

-4. and lastly you need to configure the compactor:
+4. Then configure the compactor:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_SL6Snpm9qU_ubI3DrfPskA.webp)

-5. Loki values are now set, let’s install it and move to Promtail:
+5. Now that the Loki values are set, install Loki and then move on to Promtail:

 ```shell
 helm upgrade --install --values loki-distributed-overrides.yaml loki grafana/loki-distributed -n grafana-loki --create-namespace
 ```

-Get all the components that we installed from Loki chart:
+Get all the components that we installed from the Loki chart:

 ```
 kubectl get all -n grafana-loki